 Extended studies on selected historical, prosopographical, epigraphical and geographical aspects are being prepared by Fritz Mitthof, Olivier Gengler, and Kira Lappé.

 An international conference "Empire in crisis: Gothic invasions and Roman historiography" was organized as part of the project on 3 to 6 May 2017 in Vienna.
-The proceedings volume has been published in TYCHE Supplementband 12, Holzhausen Verlag, Wien 2020 (see here the publication).
+The proceedings volume has been published in TYCHE Supplementband 12, Holzhausen Verlag, Wien 2020 (see here).
 The volume unites a range of disciplinary and interdisciplinary contributions on invasions of Goths and other Germanic tribes into the Roman Empire, focusing primarily on the third century CE.
 The contributions explore the Scythica Vindobonensia alias Dexippus Vindobonensis in their historical and historiographical contexts, from the Roman to the Byzantine Era, and the history of the invasions themselves.

 A critical edition (editio princeps) of the Vienna fragments of Dexippus is being prepared by Gunther Martin and Jana Grusková.
 A preliminary transcription of six pages of the palimpsest has been published by the two editors in the following articles: